Where? Room W204 of the J. Paul Getty Museum

 Other versions: Manet painted this street two more times.
 Both versions are in a private collection.
 One version, Rue Mosnier with Pavers, shows the street on a normal day when the street is paved.
 Manet painted the other version, Rue Mosnier Decorated with Flags, earlier on the day on June 30, 1878.
 This version is a more festive, but less refined depiction of the celebrations.

-Who is Manet? Édouard Manet (1832-1883) was a French painter from Paris.
-When he was young, he wanted to join the Navy, but he failed the entrance exam twice.
-However, he always remained fascinated by the sea and has created several paintings with the sea as an important subject.
-A well-known painting is The Battle of the Kearsarge and the Alabama in the Philadelphia Museum of Art.
-As a young painter, he was influenced by the works of Frans Hals and Diego Velázquez.
+As a young painter, Manet was influenced by the works of Frans Hals and Diego Velázquez.
 However, he developed his own painting style and became one of the founders of Impressionism.
 This painting is a good example of his Impressionist work.
 His innovative works have had a big impact on the development of future painting styles.

 Interested in a copy for yourself?
 Poster.